-(1) request a tribunal of another state to assist in obtaining discovery; and (2) upon request, compel a person over whom it has jurisdiction to respond to a discovery order issued by a tribunal of another state.
+(1) Request a tribunal of another state outside this State to assist in obtaining discovery; and (2) Upon request, compel a person over whom which it has jurisdiction to respond to a discovery order issued by a tribunal of another state outside this State.

 § 6-319.
-Receipt and Disbursement of Payments.
+Receipt and disbursement of payments.

 (a) A support enforcement agency or tribunal of this State shall disburse promptly any amounts received pursuant to a support order, as directed by the order.
-The agency or tribunal shall furnish to a requesting party or tribunal of another state a certified statement by the custodian of the record of the amounts and dates of all payments received.
+The agency or tribunal shall furnish to a requesting party or tribunal of another state or a foreign country a certified statement by the custodian of the record of the amounts and dates of all payments received.